Posted on 1/9/2018 in Accessibility

 In short, everything current is being revised, it will adopt the Web Content Accessibility Guidelines (WCAG) 2.0, and a Safe Harbor provision put in place.
 There are other components to the Refresh, but I will only be covering the items below in this post:

 - All existing 508 requirements have been revised.
-This replaces the current product-based approach and will ensure that accessibility will more align itself to advances in ICT.
+This replaces the current product-based approach and will ensure that accessibility will more align itself with advances in ICT.

 - Specifically, conformance will cover WCAG 2.0 Level A and Level AA Success Criteria (Section 508 and WCAG 2.0 cross reference table).